 The best Titan build in Destiny 2 is out there somewhere.
 You just have to look for it!
 More realistically, you need to try out a ton of different things and create very specific loadouts for different activities.
 That kind of theorycrafting can be fun, but it’s also a huge investment.
 Which is why we’ve gone ahead and made some suggestions for you!
-Take a look at our guide to the best Titan build (well, builds, really) in Destiny 2 during Season of the Undying.
+Take a look at our guide to the best Titan build in Destiny 2 during Season of Dawn.

 For these builds, I highly recommend using a third-party app, like Destiny Item Manager.
 Destiny still doesn’t have custom loadout slots.
 Nor can you filter items in your Vault according to category, element, ammo type, etc. No one Titan build is ever best for every situation!
 So saving loadouts will save you a ton of hassle down the line.
 Anyway, with that said, let’s get to it!